Connection Chair Information

-- Check with the Alumni Office to make sure no other events are planned for your area on that same date.
+- Check with the Alumni & Parent Engagement Office to make sure no other events are planned for your area on that same date.

 - Reserve event location, and ask for a confirmation of all details in writing.
 Visit the site, if possible, or ask about directions, parking, handicapped access, restrooms and rain plans (if outdoors).
 If you need audio/visual equipment, determine costs, and make arrangements.
 Some locations will allow you to bring your own equipment, but others will not.

-- At least 4 weeks before the event, contact Geoff Semenuk in the Alumni Office at firstname.lastname@example.org or (610) 328-8453.
+- At least 4 weeks before the event, contact Geoff Semenuk in the Alumni & Parent Engagement Office at email@example.com or (610) 328-8453.
 Provide the information regarding the event so the invitation can be created, e-mailed, or mailed through the postal system.

 - The invitation should indicate an explanation of the event, date and time, place, price (discounts, if any), contact person and phone number, R.S.V.P. date and contact name, details regarding admission to the event, directions, and parking information.